-STEP 1: Using the Start page
+Using the Start page STEP 1:

-Whenever Flash is running with no documents open, the Start page appears.
-The Start page provides easy access to frequently used actions.
-The Start page contains the following four areas:
+"henever Flash is running with no documents open, the Start page appears.
+The Start je provides easy access to frequently used actions.
+The Start page contains the owing four areas:

 Open a Recent Item lets you open your most recent documents.
 You can also display the Open File dialog box by clicking the Open icon.